 4.4 Data within our walls

 PIAB have implemented firewalls to help protect data.
-A firewall is a barrier that allows only authorized traffic through.
+A firewall is a barrier that allows only authorised traffic through.
 It safeguards our computer systems and your information.
 We also use system and application logs to track all access.
 We review these logs periodically and investigate any anomalies or discrepancies.